You are here

 There are a few prime spots for stand-up paddle boarding (SUP) in the Aspen area, but the most popular is the Stillwater section of the Roaring Fork River, located just east of Aspen on Highway 82.

-From various put-in location, you can float down the Roaring Fork River to the Rainbow Bridge at the lower end of the North Star Nature Preserve.
+From various put-in locations, you can float down the Roaring Fork River to the Rainbow Bridge at the lower end of the North Star Nature Preserve.
 The Stillwater section of the river is a slow current that acts like a lazy river and is a great place to get a feel for paddle boarding with a current.
 Along the way, enjoy serene nature and wildlife along the preserved land.
 On any given day during the summer, you may share the river with innertubers, canoers, and kayakers.

 On your float, you'll pass by "the beach," a favorite hangout spot for families during summer months.
-Please note: it's prohibited to launch your SUP from the beach, so pass on by with a smile and a wave!

 Trusted Aspen Paddle Boarding Guides